aleofreddi/csi-sanlock-lvm/README.md

 ### Initialize a shared volume group

-Before deploying the driver, you need to have at least a shared volume group set up, as well as some logical volumes dedicated for csi-sanlock-lvm rpc machenism.
+Before deploying the driver, you need to have at least a shared volume group set up, as well as some logical volumes dedicated for csi-sanlock-lvm rpc mechanism.
 You can use the provided `csi-sanlock-lvm-init` pod to initialize lvm as
 follows: